npeltier/sling-pipes/README.md

 * name/value of each property of a write pipe

-you can use name of previous pipes in the pipe container, or the special binding `path`, where `path.previousPipe` is the path of the current resource of previous pipe named `previousPipe
+you can use name of previous pipes in the pipe container, or the special binding `path`, where `path.previousPipe` is the path of the current resource of previous pipe named `previousPipe`

+global bindings can be set at pipe execution, external scripts can be added to the execution as well (see container pipe configuration)

 ## How to execute a pipe
 for now it's possible to execute Pipes through POST command, you'll need to create a slingPipes/plumber resource,